 This post contains a Times Square map and walking tour of things to see and do.
 Times Square is the most popular tourist attraction in the world with approximately 330,000 visitors every day, over a million every New Years Eve and fifty million a year.
 Sometimes called ‘The Crossroads of the World’ and ‘The Center of the Universe’, it begins where 7th Avenue meets Broadway and extends from West 42nd Street to West 47th Street, and is best known for the electric billboards called ‘spectaculars’ that blanket the surrounding buildings.
-This is a self guided tour that will highlight the many things to do and see in Times Square.
+This is a self-guided tour that will highlight the many things to do and see in Times Square.
+For more ideas for your time in the Big Apple, check out our master post “Things to Do in NYC“, which includes other neighborhood guides.

 Tip: Many popular attractions in or near Times Square, such as Top of the Rock and Madame Tussauds are included for free with all of the tourist discount passes as well as hop-on, hop-off bus ticket packages.
 Read our post comparing all the passes available to you.